Nonameentered/nonameentered.github.io/_posts/2020-06-08-chinese-american-open-letter-response.markdown

 Unlike in America, only 40% of Chinese immigrants in Spain have even graduated high school, and less than 5% have a Bachelor's degree or higher [\[6\]](#references).
 Only 11.7% of second-generation Chinese Spaniards are expected to obtain a university degree, compared to 21.4% across all ethnic minorities in Spain.
 Despite sharing the same home culture, there is a clear discrepancy in educational attainment between Chinese Spaniards and Chinese Americans.
 Chinese culture is an inadequate explanation for Chinese American success.

 {: #optimism}
-Immigrant optimism is a hypothesis in sociology explaining the statistical observation that 1.5 and 2nd generation Americans achieve the greatest educational success [\[3\]](#references).
+When we measure success by the change in education level relative to parents, it is actually second-generation Hispanic Americans who are the most upwardly mobile [\[3\]](#references).
+Unfortunately, this upward trend does not continue to third-generation Hispanic Americans.
+Immigrant optimism is a hypothesis in sociology explaining this statistical observation that for some ethnic and racial groups, 1.5 and second-generation Americans achieve the greatest educational success.
 There are two reasons for this idea.
 The first is that voluntary immigrants to America see adjustment issues as temporary and are more willing to find solutions to overcome the challenges faced.
 The second, more depressing, reason is that later generations of minorities have become disillusioned by the racism they have encountered as they strive for the American Dream.
-When we measure success by the change in education level relative to parents, it is actually second-generation Hispanic Americans who are the most upwardly mobile.
-Unfortunately, this upward trend does not continue to third-generation Hispanic Americans.
-Intergenerational racist stigma is an important contributor for why groups like the descendants of African American slaves face greater obstacles in mobility.

 {: #pachinko}
 Like Chinese Americans, Korean Americans are another ethnic group in America seen as a “model minority.”
 But in Japan, Koreans are targeted similarly to Blacks in America.
 In her novel Pachinko, Min-Jin Lee poignantly shows the damaging effects of this racism [\[4\]](#references).
 Here is an excerpt capturing this frustration in a Korean-Japanese child: